-I am a PhD student working at the Institute of Astronomy at the University of Cambridge with Nikku Madhusudhan.
-I am also associated with Murray Edwards College.
-My research interests surround exoplanet detection and characterisation.
+I am a PhD student working at the Institute of Astronomy at the University of Cambridge with Nikku Madhusudhan and Simon Hodgkin.
+I am also associated with Murray Edwards College and am involved with the graduate students there.
+My research interests surround exoplanet detection and characterisation with projects based on coding pipelines.
 My current projects involve studying exoplanet atmospheres and characterising them using Hubble Space Telescope data.
 In my early projects I have been working with hot line lists and the exomol group data to generate high resolution cross section data for exoplanet classification.

 I work mostly with IDL and C++ and develop tookits and pipelines for the reduction of datasets.
 Primarily I am working on a reduction toolkit for HST spatial scan mode data.